Frequently Asked Questions

 The Student and Exchange Visitor Information System (SEVIS) is a national database used to maintain information on international students and exchange visitors in the United States.
 SEVIS allows only one institution to access an individual's immigration record at any given time.

-You can contact the Designated School Official (DSO) with specific questions regarding your F-1 visa.
+You can contact the International Advisor, who is also a Designated School Official (DSO), with specific questions regarding your F-1 visa.

-The DSO will create your new I-20 as soon as the IEP office receives your completed transfer paperwork.
+The DSO will create your new I-20 as soon as the IEP office receives your completed transfer paperwork and we complete your English evaluation.
 Please complete your transfer paperwork with your current DSO or Student Advisor.
-If you are not planning on leaving the United States before attending the IEP, the DSO will keep your I-20 and give it to you the first day of orientation.
+If you are not planning on leaving the United States before attending the IEP, the DSO will give you your I-20 on the first day of orientation.

 If you are planning on leaving the United States before attending the IEP, or would prefer to receive your I-20 sooner, please email the DSO.

-If you want to travel internationally over the break, to your home country, Canada or somewhere else outside of the U.S., you must complete the International Travel Authorization form.
-You must complete this form at least 2 weeks before you travel in order to ensure your immigration documents are current and to ensure you can re-enter the U.S. You may also make an appoint with the DSO if you have questions about leaving the U.S. during your time as an IEP student.
+If you want to travel internationally over the break, to your home country, Canada, or somewhere else outside of the U.S., you must request authorization from the DSO.
+Please make this request at least 2 weeks before you travel in order to ensure your immigration documents are current and to ensure you can re-enter the U.S.

 Intensive English Program